-Full fee paying students should pay online through Sydney Student, or at The Summer School Office by credit card within 4 calendar days of enrolling in a summer or winter unit of study.
+Full fee paying students should pay online through Sydney Student, or at The Summer School Office within 4 calendar days of enrolling in a summer or winter unit of study.
 Cross-institutional students should be pay within 10 calendar days of enrolment.
 If you cannot pay within this time, please contact The Summer School.

 Indicative fee rates are indicated on our website fees page.
 You will also be advised of the full amount you need to pay when enrolling online.